mp-se/gravitymon/README.md

 # Gravity Monitor for Beer Brewing

-I started this project out of curiosity for how a motion sensor is working and since I like to brew beer this was the result.
 This software can be used with iSpindle hardware and utilizes the same hardware configuration.
 No code has been reused from the iSpindle project.

+I started this project out of curiosity for how a motion sensor is working and since I like to brew beer this was the result.

 ## TODO

-* Add iSpindle 3D print cradle + small PCB (what I use for my builds)
 * Validate the power consumption of the device using amp meter (integrated and/or separate)
 * Testing, Testing and more testing......